eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 This status changes every time a new data sample is lost and will never be received.
 See |SampleLostStatus-api|.

-Depending on the |DataReaderQos::reliability-api|, "lose a sample" meaning:
+There are two different criteria for considering a sample as lost depending on the |DataReaderQos::reliability-api|:

-* On |BEST_EFFORT_RELIABILITY_QOS-api|, each not received sample is lost when there is received a sample with a greater sequence number.
+* When using |BEST_EFFORT_RELIABILITY_QOS-api|, a not yet received sample is considered lost whenever a sample with a greater sequence number is received.
-* On |RELIABLE_RELIABILITY_QOS-api|, a sample is lost when it was not received and the DataWriter informs through a HEARTBEAT that it is not more available.
+* When using |RELIABLE_RELIABILITY_QOS-api|, a not yet received sample is considered lost whenever the :class:`DataWriter` informs, through an RTPS ``HEARTBEAT`` submessage, that the sample is not available anymore.

 List of status data members: